k-davis/k-davis.github.io/_posts/2020-05-13-ML-Elbow-Inference.markdown

 This visualization tool allows me to see all the available training data, and the relationship between joints within a region, and their correlated elbow/hand joints.
 A joint is represented by a single black point.
 We can see, in the visualization, that there are regions of low sampling and regions of high sampling.
 The joint type shown in each window can be switched so that hand joints are selected and their relationship with elbow joints can be seen on the right.

-Shown below, a region of elbow joints are selected and we can view the forearms defined by the selected joints and their correlated hand joints.
+Shown below, a region of elbow joints is selected and we can view the forearms defined by the selected joints and their correlated hand joints.

 ![image]({{ site.url }}/images/coverage-viz-tool.JPG "Coverage Visualization Tool")
 _Here, a region of elbows can be selected in the Controller Window (left) and the hands/forearm locations are seen in the Viewer Window(right)._